 Signed a four-year, $40 million contract extension with the Bears in September of 2016.

-Long (ankle) was a full participant at practice Thursday, Adam Hoge of WGN Radio 720 AM reports.
+Long (finger) was a full participant in practice Thursday, Colleen Kane of the Chicago Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Kyle Long – simply subscribe now.